Search

 Good job design minimizes awkward wrist positions and tasks with repetitive motions.
 Job design includes the following:

-• work-rest schedule to relieve muscles from mechanical stress
+• Work-rest schedule to relieve muscles and tendons from mechanical stress.

-• work breaks to avoid monotonous and repetitive patterns of work
+• Job enlargement to avoid monotonous and repetitive patterns of work.

 Worker training should aim to reduce the number and types of awkward wrist postures and the number of repetitive motions.
 Informing workers about the risk factors that can contribute to carpal tunnel syndrome is important.

-To limit the effects of a physically stressful job, employers should work closely with employees.
-This is achieved by implementing worker training and job rotation, and by matching employees to job assignments.
+To limit the effects of a physically stressful job, employers should work closely with workers.
+This action is achieved by implementing worker training and job rotation, and by matching workers to job assignments.